Stay one thought ahead. Get our latest insights in your inbox with ThinkSpace.

 GIC’s Sustainability Committee, comprising senior leaders from our investment, risk, and corporate functions, is tasked to implement the sustainability framework, and monitor and respond to environmental, social and governance (ESG) issues.
 The Committee regularly engages the Group Executive Committee and Board Committees on broad trends and emerging issues that may affect our portfolio, as well as the ongoing implementation of GIC’s framework for sustainability – focused on capturing opportunities, protecting our portfolio, and pursuing enterprise excellence and partnerships.

 GIC recognises that new investment opportunities will emerge as regulators, consumers, and businesses increasingly act on sustainability issues.
-We aim to capture these opportunities by integrating sustainability into our investment processes, actively engaging our portfolio companies on sustainability issues, and investing in innovative low-carbon solutions and other sustainability trends.
+We aim to capture these opportunities by integrating sustainability into our investment processes, actively engaging our portfolio companies on material sustainability issues, and investing in innovative low-carbon solutions and other sustainability trends.

 We protect our investments by regularly screening our existing investments for material sustainability risks and by stress-testing our portfolio against a range of climate scenarios and carbon price projections.
 We conduct additional due diligence for companies and assets exposed to greater sustainability risks and adjust our long-term valuation and risk models accordingly..